publico-data/stateofdatajournalism2023-PIGS/README.md

-# State of Data Journalism Survey 2023
+# State of Data Journalism Survey 2023 - PIGS

-Final result and more info here: https://ejc.net/state-of-data-journalism-survey-2023
+This repository contains the data and code to analyse what differenciates data journalism in Portugal, Italy, Greece and Spain from the rest of the european union countries.
+Teh data was collected by the [European Journalism Centre (EJC)](https://ejc.net/state-of-data-journalism-survey-2023).

+The analysis was conducted by PÚBLICO's data jounalism team and the conclusions can only be attributed to them and them alone.
+European Journalism Centre (EJC) only provided the raw data and did not conduct this analysis.

 ## Data